Easy DIY Industrial Pantry Kitchen Shelf: Step By Step Guide

 Adding vintage hooks in random positioning to create an Industrial farmhouse reclaimed wood and pipe PANTRY sign shelf, created with Funky Junk's Old Sign Stencils and Fusion Mineral Paint | funkyjunkinteriors.net

-If you plan to add weight to the shelf, I would suggest to anchor the screws.
+If you plan to add a decent amount of weight to the shelf, I would suggest to use wall anchors for added durability and strength.

 Isn’t it the cutest?!